zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver01.md

 3. Repeat the following steps for each retrieved name server IP.

    1. Send the three A queries over UDP.
+   2. For each query do the following steps:

-   2. If the name server does not respond with a to a query with a DNS response, then emit *[NO_RESPONSE]*.
+      1. If the name server does not respond with a DNS response, then emit *[NO_RESPONSE]*.

-   3. If the response comes with the RA flag set, then emit *[IS_A_RECURSOR]*.
+      2. If the DNS response comes with the RA flag set, then emit *[IS_A_RECURSOR]*.

-   4. If the RCODE is NXDOMAIN in all DNS responses then emit *[IS_A_RECURSOR]*.
+   3. If the RCODE is NXDOMAIN in all DNS responses then emit *[IS_A_RECURSOR]*.

-   5. If no message has been emitted for the server, then emit *[NO_RECURSOR]*.
+   4. If no message has been emitted for the server, then emit *[NO_RECURSOR]*.

 ## Outcome(s)